Teaching Bite Inhibition in Puppies

 While the adult dog can be taught how to gauge his bite to some extent, the problem is that when the dog is over aroused by emotions such as excitement, fear, play, defense or stress he may not remember to bite gently and may revert to biting hard versus a puppy who has been taught to be soft mouthed from the get-go.
 This can sometimes get problematic; especially in households with children.

 Same goes with the dog's interactions with you.
-If he plays and then nips you, try saying something like " too bad" and stopping the game abruptly ignoring your dog.
+If he plays and then nips you, try saying something like " too bad" and stop the game abruptly ignoring your dog.
 Yelping as if in pain, as done with puppies, may not work too well in some adult dogs and it may even arouse some adult dogs even more.
-Repeat several times.

-What not to do when dealing with poor bite inhibition:
+What not to do when dealing with poor bite inhibition in puppies and young dogs:

-- Don't move your hand away quickly and start yelling; this may raise your dog's arousal and your fast hand movement will further excite him.
+- Don't move your hand away quickly and start yelling; this may raise your dog's arousal and your fast hand movement may further excite him.

 - The only form of punishment you should use when your puppy bites, is negative punishment (removing yourself from play).
-Other forms of punishment such as grabbing the pup's muzzle, giving an alpha roll or yelling at the pup is counterproductive, may increase arousal levels and may lead to defensive aggression.
+Other forms of punishment such as grabbing the pup's muzzle, tapping on his nose, giving an alpha roll or yelling at the pup is counterproductive.
+These methods may increase arousal levels and may lead to defensive aggression.

 - Don't suppress the growl with punishment.
 If your puppy happens to ever growl at you, don't scold it; doing so may lead to biting without warning.
 For more on this read "risks of punishing growling."

 - Don't wrestle, touch the dog on the face or push him to elicit play and don't use your hands or feet as toys to grab during play.
-I have to sometimes remind men who love to elicit rough play to not wrestle with their dogs as this often reinforces the biting.
+I have to sometimes remind clients who love to elicit rough play to not wrestle with their dogs as this often reinforces the biting.
 I really would hate for them to get hurt!
+You can never err in the name of caution.
+If you really want to wrestle with your dog, do so using toys rather than your hands!

 * Disclaimer: if you believe your dog's biting stems from fearful or aggressive behavior don't try any strategies suggested above, but play it safe and consult with a dog behavior professional.
 In these cases, you will need a different approach tackling the underlying causes for the fear and aggression.
 By reading this article, you accept this disclaimer.